 A procurement management plan documents how a project will conduct its procurement (purchasing).
 In the Project Management Body of Knowledge (PMBOK Guide), it is the component of the overall Project Management Plan that deals with external purchasing for the project.

-It is separate from the statement of work (SOW), also known as the terms of reference (TOR) which outline the technical requirements of the contractors.
+It is separate from the statement of work (SOW), also known as the terms of reference (TOR) which outline the technical requirements of contractors.
 Rather, it deals with the overall strategy and management of vendors.

 There are 9 main components of a Procurement Management Plan: